-In the professional format of the systems engineering and management master’s degree, you will enjoy the flexibility this degree option affords as you go to school while maintaining work and personal commitments.
+In the professional format of the systems engineering and management master’s degree, you will enjoy the flexibility this degree option affords as you go to school and still keep up with work and personal commitments.
 There is an entire staff at UT Dallas dedicated to guiding and advising you through the degree planning process.
 Speak to Dr. Rajiv Shah, P-SEM Program Director, about applying and getting started on your professional master’s degree today.

 A student lacking undergraduate prerequisites for graduate courses must complete prerequisites or receive approval from the graduate adviser and the course instructor.
 Specific admission requirements for the MS SEM:

 - BS degree in engineering, mathematics, physics, chemistry, economics, or finance from an accredited program (specifically, programs that provide adequate fundamental skills in mathematics)

 - Minimum three years work experience

 - Three letters of recommendation from individuals who are able to judge the candidate’s probability of success in pursuing a program of study leading to the MS SEM degree

 - Submission of an essay outlining the candidate’s background, education, and professional goals

 The MS SEM program is designed to be flexible to accommodate different student backgrounds, allowing students to learn in areas in which they are deficient, while still guaranteeing core competency in systems engineering and systems management.
 This program has both a thesis and a non-thesis option.
 All part-time MS SEM students will be assigned initially to the non-thesis option.
 Students who want to pursue thesis option, must get approval from a faculty thesis supervisor.